 - Your Email – Enter your site’s administrative email.

-- Search Engine Visibility – if you don’t want search engines to index your website or blog, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.
+- Search Engine Visibility – if you don’t want your site to be indexed by search engines, tick the “Discourage search engines from indexing this site” box, otherwise, leave this option unchecked.

 Click ‘Log In’ to continue …